Daniel-Davaris/Speech-Emotion-Recognition-V2/README.md

 ## Getting Started

-The first step in running the network is downloading  the RAVDESS dataset for adio data: https://zenodo.org/record/1188976#.XdENoVczaUk
+The first step in running the network is downloading  the RAVDESS dataset for audio data: https://zenodo.org/record/1188976#.XdENoVczaUk

 Once Requirements are installed, run 'data_prep.py' followed by 'model.y' and finaly 'live_pre.py' and 'load.py' for predictions